chetanbg1/cbgwork1/README.md

       			only one null is allowes
 	 		unorder set
 //              --> LinkedHashSet class
-			orereed verion of hashset - maintain doubly-linnked list accross all elements preserves the insertion order
+			orered verion of hashset - maintain doubly-linnked list accross all elements preserves the insertion order
 //              --> SortedSet(interface) -->TreeSet class
 			all elements of sorted set implements the comparable interface